vkadlcik/DB48X-on-DM42/doc/0-Overview.md

   using.
 Information for that help system is stored using a regular *markdown* file named `/HELP/DB48X.md`, stored in the calculator's flash storage.

-* DB48X will feature auto-completion for commands while typing, through the  _Catalog_ key ([CatalogMenu](#CatalogMenu)).
+* DB48X features auto-completion for commands while typing, through the  _Catalog_ key ([CatalogMenu](#CatalogMenu)).

 * Many RPL words exist in short and long form, and a user preference selects how